Who should I contact first with IRB questions?

 Does the first page of all consent and assent forms need to be on NSU letterhead?

 Yes.
-Please contact your Center Representative (see list - http://www.nova.edu/irb/membership.html) for your center's representative.
+Please contact your College Representative (see list - http://www.nova.edu/irb/membership.html) for your college's representative.

 Who determines if my study is exempt from further IRB review?